 $ sudo firewall-cmd --state running

-Replace public in the next commands with the zone shown on your host if it is different.
+Replace public in the next commands with the zone shown on the host if it is different.

 $ sudo firewall-cmd --zone=public --add-port=8080/tcp success

-If the port is listed here but clients still cannot connect, check the listening service, the correct zone assignment, and any upstream cloud or network firewall.
+If the rule is present but clients still cannot connect, check the listening service, the zone assignment, and any upstream cloud or network firewall.

-Use this method only on hosts where nftables is the primary firewall and no higher-level tool such as ufw or firewalld owns the ruleset.
-Because direct nft changes can be overwritten by those managers, edit the persistent rules file and reload it instead of layering ad hoc commands on top of another firewall service.
+Use this method only when nftables is the primary firewall and no frontend such as ufw or firewalld owns the ruleset.
+Direct nftables changes belong in the persistent rules file so the port remains open after the ruleset is reloaded.

 $ sudo nft list ruleset